ybernal-lib/splunk-aws-serverless-apps/README.md

 ```

 ### Packaging
-Then build the function deployment package:
+To build the Serverles Application Module deployment package:
 ```
 npm run build
 ```
-This will package the necessary Lambda function(s) and dependencies into one local deployment zip `splunk-cloudwatch-logs-processor.zip`
+This will package the necessary Lambda function(s) and dependencies into one local deployment zip as specified in `package.json` build script. i.e. for Splunk CloudWatch Serverless Application it creates `splunk-cloudwatch-logs-processor.zip`

 Then upload all local artifacts needed by the SAM template to your previously created S3 bucket.
-You can do this either using npm or AWS CLI
+You can do this either using **npm** or **AWS CLI**

 **Upload using NPM:**